-Sequel Escalation: The cinematic trailers revealed so far seem to indicate that Bioware are trying to top the films in terms of outlandish Jedi duels and never-before-seen situations.
-We've seen so far:
+Sequel Escalation: The cinematic trailers seem to indicate that Bioware are trying to top the films in terms of outlandish Jedi duels and never-before-seen situations:

 An army of Sith warriors.

-Not to mention the increasingly deteriorating appearance of Darth Malgus.
-The way he looks in the "Coruscant" trailer is a result of the battle in the "Alderaan" trailer (which is itself a vendetta by Satele Shan after what happened in the "Korriban" trailer).
+The increasingly deteriorating appearance of Darth Malgus.
+The way he looks in the Coruscant trailer is a result of the battle in the Alderaan trailer (which is itself a vendetta by Satele Shan after what happened in the Korriban trailer).

 Serious Business/Fan Dumb: This is an article that spends several pages going through a short post by the Lead Systems Designer word by word, sentence by sentence in order to gleam as much information as possible.
 Down to the degree of "...by using the word 'several', Georg is implying...'.
 Unfortunately for them, said designer himself has noted that he isn't implying anything.
 He was just being nice and spent a few minutes during lunch to answer some questions.
 When he says 'several', he really just meant several.
 No hidden messages or implications.

 Sex Is Evil: The Jedi Code discourages Jedi from engaging in romance.
-In an early quest, you get dark side points if you encourage two Jedi engaged in a covert romantic relationship to pursue it rather than end it.
-Ironically enough this is also subverted: the Jedi don't have any real problem with emotionless sex as it tends to produce rather powerful Jedi.
-It's the emotional attachments that come with it that are allegedly a problem.
-(Nadia Grell believes this is bullshit and that there's nothing wrong with Jedi falling in love, like Jolee Bindo before her believed.
-See the Consular section of the Awesome page to read her thoughts on the subject.)
+In an early quest, the player gets dark side points if two Jedi in a covert romantic relationship are encouraged to pursue it rather than end it.
+Ironically enough this is also subverted: the Jedi don't have any real problem with emotionless sex as it tends to produce rather powerful Jedi — it's the emotional attachments that come with it that are allegedly a problem.
 The current Grand Master even has a son.